DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-15-covid-decision.md

 Yes.
 We will be closing off the ability to sign up for a ticket until next year, but any non-cancelled tickets will be carried over to 2021.

+### Will you be pausing ticket sales.

+Yes.
+Though tickets are being carried over, we will close off tickets for now while we plan for 2021.

 ### What happens for speakers?

 We are still hosting the online virtual workshop for the speakers selected for 2020, but we have decided to re-start the talk submission and voting process for 2021.